MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools.md

 <!-- ====================================================================== -->
 ## Improved source folder tree in the Sources panel

 In the **Page** tab of the **Sources** tool, the tree of source folders is now improved, with less clutter in the naming and outline of folders.
-Unneeded path prefixes such as "../" and "./" have been removed.
+Unneeded path prefixes such as `../` and `./` have been removed.
 The tree structure has been simplified by merging equivalent duplicate folders.
-This was done by normalizing the absolute source URLs in the source maps.

 ![Cleaner folder outline in the Page tab of the Sources tool.](../../media/2022/03/folders-page-tab-sources-tool.png)